Why Storms Like Hurricane Dorian Are So Hard to Predict

 It sucks to be wrong.
 We tell people we can predict the future.
 Mostly we can.
 It’s scary to worry some people might not trust us next time.

-All this means the Northern Bahamas will continue to take a long and crushing beating.
-Winds at tornado speed—but for a day or two!
+All this means the Northern Bahamas will continue to take a long and crushing beating with winds at tornado speed—but lasting a day or two.
 Storm surge tides of 18-23 feet might overwash some islands entirely.

 The National Hurricane Center, not prone to hyperbole, said “EYE OF CATASTROPHIC HURRICANE DORIAN CRAWLING OVER THE ABACOS ISLANDS IN THE BAHAMAS.. ...DORIAN'S FURY NOW AIMING TOWARD GRAND BAHAMA.”